NCERT Solutions Class 8 Science Chapter 18 – Free PDF Download

 a) We clean the area around the water pipes.

-b) The main water source has to be built in a clean surrounding, and should be maintained properly.
+b) The main water source has to be built in a clean surrounding and should be maintained properly.

 c) Chemical methods such as chlorination must be used for purifying water.

-Differentiate between pure air and polluted air.
+5. Explain the differences between pure air and polluted air.

 Effects caused by the acid rain: